inery-blockchain/inery-testnet-faucet-tasks/azey/README.md

 # Inery CRUD
-A blockchain-based CRUD (Write, Read, Update, Delete) application.
+A blockchain-based CRUD (Create, Read, Update, Delete) application.
 This application demonstrates how to interact with Inery blockchain using its API.

 # Requirements
 1. Node.js